Zeus1010/IAI-Connect-4-Project/readme.md

 We have implemented Connect 4 game in Python primarily using Minimax algoritm.
 ***
 1. The following [Medium Post](https://medium.com/analytics-vidhya/artificial-intelligence-at-play-connect-four-minimax-algorithm-explained-3b5fc32e4a4f) was referred to while implementing the heuristic function.
+For Minimax algorithm implementation class code was referred.

 2. In order to download the required librabries, after downloading the repository just run the following command : `pip3 install  -r requirements.txt`